-Objective: Adopt a Residential Rental Unit Inspection and Maintenance Program.

-Financing: General Fund and CDBG (if available)

-Time Frame:Establish the Residential Rental Unit Inspection and Maintenance Programin 2018 and continue the program to 2023 (if CDBG funds are available)
+- Objective: Adopt a Residential Rental Unit Inspection and Maintenance Program. - Agency: City of Arvin CDD - Financing: General Fund and CDBG (if available).
+If the City is not awarded CDBG funds this year (2016/2017), the City will apply for these funds next year and each following year.
+In addition, the City will seek other funding sources to support this housing program. - Time Frame:Establish the Residential Rental Unit Inspection and Maintenance Program in 2018 and continue the program to 2023 (if CDBG funds are available)

-6. Funding Single-Family Owner Occupied Rehabilitation and Multi- Family Rehabilitation Programs
+7. Funding Single-Family Owner Occupied Rehabilitation and Multi-Family Rehabilitation Programs a Multi-Family Rehabilitation Program.

-The City of Arvin recognizes the opportunity to apply for available state and federal funds for housing preservation and improvement.
-The City will seek CDBG and Home Investment Partnership Program (HOME) funds as Notice of Funding Availability (NOFA) become available.
-These funds will be used for a new Single-Family Owner-Occupied Rehabilitation Program and a Multi-Family Rehabilitation Program.
 Implementation of the Single-Family Owner Occupied Rehabilitation Program, if CDBG and/or HOME funds are awarded, will provide increased opportunities to maintain housing affordable to Arvin's lower-income owners and larger households.
 The City will give priority to homes with three or four bedrooms or to home improvement projects that include room additions to alleviate overcrowding for lower-income households and benefit larger households.
 The Multi-Family Rehabilitation Program will apply to rental uses and benefit both the owner and renters of the multi-family units.
 Both the Single-Family and Multi-Family Rehabilitation Programs, if awarded, will be advertised through brochures available at the City's Community Development Department and on the City website.
 The brochures will be in English and Spanish.
 Program information will be annually updated to indicate changes in income-qualifying requirements.
-This program will be coordinated with the Code Enforcement officer in Housing Program No. 4.
+This program will be coordinated with the Code Enforcement officer in Housing Program 5.